Hans Hofmeyer

-Hans Hofmeyer (12 April 1904 – 28 August 1992) was a German lawyer.
+Hans Hofmeyer (12 April 1904 – 28 August 1992) was a German jurist.
 He was in charge of the first Auschwitz trial in Frankfurt am Main.

 Life

 During the first Auschwitz trial at Frankfurt, Hofmeyer lived in Bad Vilbel.
 During the trial, he declined even the most innocuous interview, stating that he did not want to disturb the course of the trial.